carbon-language/carbon-lang/docs/design/code_and_name_organization.md

         `config` and a directory `Config/` would conflict, even though this would be a valid structure on Unix-based filesystems.

-We are choosing to avoid the strict association with filesystem paths in order to ease refactoring.
-With this approach,
-[more refactorings](#potential-refactorings) will not need changes to imports of callers.
+Disadvantages:

+-   A strict association between filesystem path and import path makes it easier to find source files.
+This is used by some languages for compilation.
+-   Allows getting rid of the `package` keyword by inferring related information from the filesystem path.

+We are choosing to have some association between the filesystem path and library for API files to make it easier to find a library's files.
+We are not getting rid of the `package` keyword because we don't want to become dependent on filesystem structures, particularly as it would increase the complexity of distributed builds.

 ### Libraries